oneops/oneops.github.io/user/design/secrets-client-component.md

 <a name="security-config"/>
 ## OneOps Security Configuration

-Access to secrets for a particular organization or assembly in OneOps is managed via membership in teams:
+Access to secrets for an assembly in OneOps is managed via membership in teams:

 - Create a team in your organization named `secrets-admin`, or for